Who can put items on reserve?

 When should I submit reserves requests?

-You may submit a request for reserves at any time, but the sooner we receive your request, the better.
-During peak periods (mid-August through early October and mid-December to early February) our goal is to process reserve materials in 2 to 5 days.
+Reserves requests can be submitted throughout the term.
+During peak periods (mid-August through early October and mid-December through early February) our goal is to process reserve materials in 2 to 5 days.
 Under certain circumstances, however, it can take 3 to 5 weeks to fully process an item.
 It is strongly recommended that reserves requests be received at least 3 weeks prior to the beginning of the term.
 At non-peak times, requests may be processed in 1-2 days.

 What items can I put on reserve?